loujie1994/loujie1994.github.io/index.md

 On the hardware side, I am proficient in ASIC design flow from transistor level design to front-end RTL, back-end P&R, and silicon measurements.
 On the software side, I am familar with neural network training and quantization.
-Currently, I have three chip tapeout experience with 8 designs on 22nm FDSOI technology, covering both standard digital design and mixed-signal approach.
+Currently, I have three chip tapeout experience with multiple designs on 22nm FDSOI technology, covering both standard digital design and mixed-signal approach.

+<strong style="color:#e74d3c; font-weight:600"><strong style="color:#e74d3c; font-weight:600">I am currently on the job market.
+Please feel free to contact me if you are interested.</strong>

 ## News
 - **2024.06.21** One co-authored paper on dual-engine accelerator accepted by <strong>SOCC</strong>.